madzadev/kanboard/README.md

 ![Permissions](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/6q0a10ka1y70fgr3sh2g.png)

-7️⃣ Navigate to the Users panel and add a new user you will use to log in you app and access KanBoard.
+7️⃣ Navigate to the Users panel and add a new user you will use to log in to your app and access KanBoard.

 8️⃣ Clone the repo to your machine by running `git clone https://github.com/madzadev/kanboard.git` then change the working directory into it by `cd kanboard` and install the project packages by `npm install`.

 9️⃣ Clone the env files with the command `cp .env.example .env.local`.
 In the newly created `.env.local` file fill out the keys from your Appwrite console.
-First two are available in the Settings of KanBan project.
+The first two are available in the Settings of the KanBan project.
 The other four can be found in the Settings of each Collection.

 1️⃣0️⃣ Run the command `npm run dev` to start the app.